weynelucas/django-db-adapter/README.rst

 Requirements
 ------------

-django-db-editor was tested with the following requirements:
+django-db-adapter was tested with the following requirements:

 -  `Python`_ (3+)
 -  `Django`_ (1.11)